| |

 A Novel of Suspense

 No one writes with the power, authority, and poetry that Earl Emerson has demonstrated in his action-packed novels about fire and the people who make their living fighting it.
 In Firetrap, Trey Brown is a man tormented by race, by family, and now by a political firestorm that erupted after fourteen people die in an illegal Seattle nightclub…and because someone must take the fall.
-The Girl with Bees in Her Hair

 In this “choral work of the imagination,” Wilner’s poems reach beyond the self to challenge popular assumptions, rigorously question beliefs, and unsettle memory itself.
 As the old gods dissolve back into elemental forces and passions, a contemporary vision emerges that looks back without nostalgia, views the present with mounting dread, and mixes elegy with protest against that which devalues life and sanctions violence and war.